mariamfathallah/health-hamlet-database/README.md

   - Insert, update, and delete data
   - Execute various SQL queries (selection, joins, aggregations)
 - Tabular display of query results using `PrettyTable`
+- Safe service deletion using a default service ("Non affecté") to preserve personnel and consultation history

 ---